This episode- No holds barred crafting style! (comparisson review)

 Getting back to the original subject at hand...
 Fisher King was where I was right?
 Ok, so you start of the game with some pretty standard equipment- a bobber and a fishing pole.
 You can buy items in the shop to help you on your path to be a Fisher King (or queen actually).
 You can choose between 4 characters in the family- the parents or the 2 children (one of each of course).

+The other main objective is cooking.
+To cook though, you need fish of course.
 At the stores, you can buy recipes (which you must have before you can even attempt to cook), fishing equipment upgrades, bait, or tools to help you get your own bait.
 This sounds pretty standard.
 Of course, it wasn't as simple.
 Usually on most games, you could expect to see some sort of command to tell you what ingredients are necessary in order to make the recipes.
 This didn't.
 So, it left it all up to you to figure out.
 Then, after that, it didn't show any animation or anything- it just said fail or not fail.

+You can sell your fish to make money.
+So, at least where I was playing, money wasn't hard to come by.
+It was just a matter of time.
 Then comes the fishing part.
 You have to chose the bait and the equipment before you can cast.
 Watch the bobber and then you will reel in your fish.
 The game has vibration- so you would think that it would be different depending on the fish, the amount of surges you would feel.
 This, however, was not the case.
 So, it kind of sucked.
 Ok, I won't lie now... it really sucked.
 Last but not least, movement.
 It, like everything is just slow.

 So basically here's a rundown of what you do- fish, sell, look for bait, fish, fish, fish, cook, fish, sell.
 And all the running back and forth of course.
 While it is relaxing- and makes it a very easy game to play on the phone- since it takes little to no concentration really, it only goes so far.